eloipereira/Scala-BigActors/README.md

 G. Agha, Actors: a model of concurrent computation in distributed systems.
 Cambridge, MA, USA: MIT Press, 1986.

 R. Milner, The Space and Motion of Communicating Agents.
 Cambridge University Press, 2009.

+BigActors was supported in part by the National Science Foundation (CNS1136141), by the Fundacao para a Ciencia e Tecnologia (SFRH/BD/43596/2008), by the Portuguese MoD - project PITVANT, and by the National Research Network RiSE on Rigorous Systems Engineering (Austrian Science Fund S11404-N23).